tinobragaa/hefestus-cave/README.md

 To obtain your own Postgres Database, sign-up with your GitHub account, then follow these steps:
 - Click **Create New Instance** to start a new database.
-- Provide a name (this is commonly the name of the project: retro-reboot).
+- Provide a name (this is commonly the name of the project: hefestus-cave).
 - Select the **Tiny Turtle (Free)** plan.
 - You can leave the **Tags** blank.
 - Select the **Region** and **Data Center** closest to you.